Bataan ARG Conducts Passing Exercise with Turkish Navy

-240206-N-AB188-1246 MEDITERRANEAN SEA (Feb.
-6, 2024) The Wasp-class amphibious assault ship USS Bataan (LHD 5) transits the Mediterranean Sea, Feb.
-6. Bataan is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied and partner interests.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Christopher Jones)
+240206-N-AB188-1001 MEDITERRANEAN SEA (Feb.
+6, 2024) The Wasp-class amphibious assault ship USS Bataan (LHD 5) and the Harpers Ferry-class dock landing ship USS Carter Hall (LSD 50) transit in formation with the Turkish frigates TCG Gaziantep (F-490) and TCG Gemlik (F-492) in the Mediterranean Sea, Feb.
+6. Bataan and Carter Hall are on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied and partner interests.
+(U.S. Navy video by Mass Communication Specialist 2nd Class Christopher Jones)

 |Date Taken: